ukhsa-collaboration/ena_submission/README.md

-This tool will in a single step creates the necessary xml files and uploads all your fastq files to the ENA repository.
+This tool in a single step will create the necessary xml files and uploads all your fastq files to the ENA repository.

 Dependencies: None